The Room Upstairs:

 Exploring the Life and Poetry of Hazel Hall

-After the performance, actors portraying Hazel Hall answered questions from the audience at Lane Community College.
+After the performance of The Room Upstairs, actors portraying Hazel Hall answered questions from the audience at Lane Community College.
 Photo by Cat Frink.

 In 2017, musician and educator Matthew Svoboda introduced me to the life and work of Hall.
 Together, we researched her life, poetry, and the history of Portland during her lifetime.
 We did this through visiting the Oregon Historical Society’s research library, touring Hall’s former home with the current residents, exploring the City of Portland and Multnomah County Library’s digital archives, and meeting with visual artists making artwork inspired by Hall.

 We used this research to develop a performance at Lane Community College depicting and celebrating Hall’s life.
 Matthew composed a three-movement work for dance that echoes the themes of Hall's three books and collaborated with two choreographers on a performance with a group of Lane students and a dancer from the community who uses a wheelchair, portraying Hall.

 The content and design of the event poster, program, and poetry broadsides were shaped by our research in collaboration with graphic designer, Cat Frink, who was a senior at Lane.
 Photo by Laura Glazer.